Romanio0089/kahootsmashack/README.md

 # Kahoot Smashack

-Kahoot Smashack got patched by Kahoot.
-I am working on a fix.
-I'm so sorry...
+Kahoot Smashack got patched by Kahoot and is now discontinued.

-Come back and check later...